 Maybe I should start a fishing club.
 Has that thought crossed your mind?
 If so, let's paddle a little deeper into that cove and see what's under the water.

-Back in the late 1980s and into the 90s, as I tried to find my niche as a private sector fisheries biologist, there were several fishing club clients in my work portfolio.
-They weren't as much fun to work with as private landowners, as it was tough to keep them happy.
-As my career molded, I figured out that my personality and work ethic was more conducive to working with one decision maker per project.
-Fishing clubs often have lots of decision makers.
+In the late 1980s and into the 90s, as I tried to find my niche as a private-sector fisheries biologist, several fishing club clients were in my work portfolio.
+They weren't as fun to work with as private landowners, as it was tough to keep them happy.
+As my career molded, I realized that my personality and work ethic were more conducive to working with one decision-maker per project.
+Unfortunately, fishing clubs often have lots of decision-makers.

-Plus, I totally beljeve in the sign hanging blissfully behind B.A.S.S. founder Ray Scott's desk.
+Plus, I believe in the sign hanging blissfully behind B.A.S.S. founder Ray Scott's desk.
 "If it ain't fun, we don't do it."

 That doesn't change the question, however.
 If you are thinking about starting a fishing club, it isn't what you know that hurts.
 It's what you have yet to learn.

 In theory, we can look at some numbers that make intriguing sense.
-Say you have 300+ acres of land, a nice 30-acre lake, with several smaller bodies of water that are fun to fish on any given day.
+For example, say you have 300+ acres of land, a nice 30-acre lake, with several smaller bodies of water that are fun to fish on any given day.